 Patty Loew is a professor in the Medill School of Journalism and Director of the Indigenous Research Center at Northwestern University in Chicago.
 She is also a documentary producer and former broadcast journalist in public and commercial television.
-She is currently a Visiting Professor in the Medill School of Journalism, Media, and Integrated Marketing Communications at Northwestern University in Chicago.
 A member of the Bad River Band of Lake Superior Ojibwe, Loew is the award-winning author of Indian Nations of Wisconsin: Histories of Endurance and Renewal, which won the Wisconsin Library Association's 2002 Outstanding Book Award.
 In 2013, the Wisconsin Historical Society Press published a revised and expanded second edition of Indian Nations.
 A children’s version of the book, Native People of Wisconsin, won the 2003 Best Juvenile Non-fiction Award from the Wisconsin Writers Council.
 Used as a social studies text by 18,000 Wisconsin schoolchildren, Native People was revised and expanded in 2015.
 Loew is currently collaborating on the revised Teachers Guide to Native People of Wisconsin.

 In 2014, Loew published Seventh Generation Earth Ethics (2014), a collection of Native American biographies, which won the Midwest Book Award for Culture.
 Loew has written extensively about Ojibwe treaty rights, sovereignty, and the role of Native media in communicating indigenous world views.
 Her chapter on “Ojibwe Treaty Rights” appears in the new Sage book, 50 Events that Shaped American Indian History, edited by Donna Martinez (publication expected 2016).